 I think there is a tendency to see the content that The Hope Venture produces (or any non-profit for that matter) as another dose of daily media consumption.
 You know the trends, we’re constantly consuming media.
 We listen to it, read it, watch it, scroll through it.
 We live amidst a seemingly endless barrage of content that we honestly don’t know how to deal with.

 I feel that.
 I’ll be scrolling instagram and I’ll see a photo that is meant to elicit some sort of personal response or engagement, but I will most likely scroll on by.
 I sometimes find it hard to pause long enough to even read the posts of some of my closest friends.
 Confession time, I even struggle engaging with The Hope Venture’s posts.
-And I’m the projects manager!
+And I was projects manager!
 The problem with this is that I don’t give these stories the time to actually touch me.
 I don’t give them the chance to reach out and grab ahold of me.
 I scroll through Instagram at arms length, keeping content just out of reach, and in doing so, I miss out on the reality that these photos are reaching out to me.
 I miss out on the reality that these photos are not content, not media to be consumed; these photos are real people, real stories.

 Normally, the stories I’ve written have come from a personal experience I have had with someone overseas.
 But last spring I was tasked with writing stories of people I hadn’t met personally.
 So for the first time, I sat where you normally sit.
 I sat on the other side of the globe, thousands of miles away from the people in the stories.
 And it made me long to somehow reach through the screen and shake their hand.
 It made me want to travel to Africa and India to actually meet these people.
 Confession time round two, I am often tempted to think that the story won’t be truly impactful if I don’t actually meet them face to face.